CaptainGG/Insight-Elysium-Planitia/README.md

 - Reads NASA InSight weather feed (with local cache + mock fallback)
 - Upload an audio file to modulate wind **speed** in real time (Insight Rover's Wind Sounds provided in the folder)
 - Respects `prefers-reduced-motion`

+Live Demo - https://2520593.playcode.io/ (Add the audio file in the folder)